Minnesota Attorney General's Office

 Don't accept the health plan's claim that something is not covered.
-Read your contract and determine for yourself if the health plan's position is right or wrong.
+Read your contract and determine for yourself if the health plan's position is right or wrong (see the page "Understanding Your Policy" for guidance on how to read your health plan).
 Compare the language in the health plan's denial letter to the language in your contract.
-See the page "Reading Your Policy" for more help.

 - DOCUMENT YOUR DEALINGS.

 You can bet that when you call the health plan, they are taking notes on what you say.
 You should take notes, too.
 Get names and numbers and write down what you are being told.
 Then, if you need to refer back to a conversation, it's there.